 There is a common misconception out there that naloxone is a treatment for opioid addiction.
 That is not the case.
 Naloxone is an opioid antagonist that can save someone’s life in the event of an opioid overdose.
 It will not break someone from opioid addiction.

-Contact Pennsylvania Adult & Teen Challenge for More Information
+Contact Pennsylvania Adult and Teen Challenge for More Information